dujanhung/evtsbx-api-doc/lua/es_GUI.md

 >texts should be short, and meaningful.

 >[!IMPORTANT]
->long texts is <i>technically</i> possible. however, it would make the text smaller, which would harm readability, especially plain one.
+>long texts are <i>technically</i> possible. however, it would make the text smaller, which would harm readability, especially plain one.

 ___